Nitinsoni03062024/Nitin.soni/_posts/2024-6-7-Linux-Fundamental.md

 - 9:- Then MBR in the hard disk it refer to the location of the boot loader using DISK priority
 - 10:- BIOS load and exciutes the MBR boot laoder and give control to MBR

+**This is a Imges of Booting Process you can understand**

 ![This is images if Linux Booting process, for better understranding](../images/Booting.png)

+Keep Learning......